IBRice101/IBRice101.github.io/Uni/index.md

 - Grade: B
 - Description: Introduction to the broad area of computer security within the context of current legal frameworks.
 - Coursework:
-    - Law Presentation (25%): A presentation on the computer misuse act and their equivalent in another country (we chose Russia, done in groups) - Coursework can be found [here](media/CompCrimeLaws.pdf)
+    - Law Presentation (25%): A presentation on the computer misuse act and their equivalent in another country (we chose Russia, done in groups) - Coursework can be downloaded [here](media/CompCrimeLaws.pdf)
     - Investigation (75%): An investigation into an aspect of security of my own choosing.
-For this project I did a deep dive into Buffer Overflows, the history, what they are, how they're used, and ultimately, how one can be triggered. - Coursework can be found [here](media/BufferOverflowsTheWhatandHow.pdf)
+For this project I did a deep dive into Buffer Overflows, the history, what they are, how they're used, and ultimately, how one can be triggered. - Coursework can be downloaded [here](media/BufferOverflowsTheWhatandHow.pdf)

 ---